The North Face Gotham III

 In the casual winter jacket category, the Marmot Fordham is another standout.
 Like the Gotham III, the Fordham features a thick and waterproof outer shell, flapped chest pockets, and a decidedly urban look and feel.
 However, the Fordham uses higher-quality 700-fill-power down, comes in lighter at 2 pounds 11.8 ounces (around 5 ounces less than the Gotham), and boasts adjustable Velcro cuffs and an elastic drawcord hem.
 Fit-wise, the Fordham is notably more slim than the roomy Gotham, and the Marmot is a bit more streamlined overall.
 Both are solid winter pieces at great price points ($299 for The North Face and $325 for the Marmot), but we prefer the Gotham for the ability to layer up when the temperature dips.

 If you like the look of the Gotham III but want something a bit more classic, the Kuhl Arktik Down Parka is a nice option.
 Unlike the canvas-like build and 550-fill down of the Gotham, the Arktik uses faux leather and more premium 800-fill down, giving the jacket a high-end look and feel.
-That said, weather protection is lacking: the Arktik only uses a water-resistant (rather than waterproof) fabric with a polyurethane and wax coating.
-If winter in your area typically is wet, this should be a major consideration.
-But the real clincher for us is cost: at $449, the Arktik is quite a bit pricier than The North Face.
+That said, weather protection is a little lacking: the Arktik only uses a water-resistant (rather than waterproof) fabric with a polyurethane and wax coating (it does fine in light to moderate snowfall, however).
+But the real clincher for us is cost: at $499, the Arktik is quite a bit pricier than The North Face.
 In the end, both are excellent casual winter pieces, but we give the edge to the cheaper and more weather-worthy Gotham.

-From within The North Face’s own lineup, two final jackets worth considering are the Outer Boroughs Parka and the McMurdo Parka III.
-The Outer Boroughs is very similar in look and feel to the Gotham with a thick outer shell, 2-layer DryVent waterproofing, six total pockets, and removable faux-fur collar around the hood.
-The biggest difference is length: the Outer Boroughs is 4 inches longer down the back, which translates to better leg coverage and added warmth for a significant $100 bump in price.
-The McMurdo—named after the Antarctic research station—is the heaviest of the bunch at 3 pounds 13.7 ounces, but it’s incredibly warm and shares the same thigh-length cut as the Outer Boroughs.
-If you like the Gotham’s style and waterproofing but run cold or need even more warmth, the $330 McMurdo is a nice option.
+From within The North Face’s own lineup, two final jackets worth considering are the Outer Boroughs Jacket and the McMurdo Parka.
+The Outer Boroughs is very similar in look and feel to the Gotham with a thick outer shell, 2-layer DryVent waterproofing, ample storage, and removable faux-fur collar around the hood.
+The biggest difference is length: the Outer Boroughs is a significant 4.5 inches longer down the back, which translates to better leg coverage and added warmth for a significant $150 bump in price (and a considerable weight penalty of around 12 oz.).
+It’s up to you whether the added protection is worth those tradeoffs.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!